VimDrones/Vimdrones-Docs/docs/designer.md

 #### Create Drones Vertex Group
 * Select the Mesh Object(E.g **Cube**),change **Object Mode** to **Edit Mode**
 * In the **Properties** Editor, click **Object Date** tab, click the button "+" on the right Panel border to add a Vertex Group, double-click the "Group" name and edit to "drones"
-* Select the Vertexs of the Mesh Object (one vertex represents one drone), click **Assign** button below the Panel<br>
+* Select the vertices of the Mesh Object (one vertex represents one drone), click **Assign** button below the Panel<br>
 ![Vimdrones Desiginer Add Vertex Group](/static/vertex-edit.jpg "Vimdrones Desiginer Add Vertex Group")
-    * We could use the tools on the left to edit the vertexs.
-Or from the Menu Bar **[Vertex](https://docs.blender.org/manual/en/2.81/modeling/meshes/editing/vertices.html#)** to edit the vertexs. <br>
+    * We could use the tools on the left to edit the vertices.
+Or from the Menu Bar **[Vertex](https://docs.blender.org/manual/en/2.81/modeling/meshes/editing/vertices.html#)** to edit the vertices. <br>
-    Add the vertexs:[Loop Cut](https://docs.blender.org/manual/en/2.81/modeling/meshes/editing/subdividing/loop.html#tool-mesh-loop-cut) is a very useful tool.<br>
+    Add the vertices:[Loop Cut](https://docs.blender.org/manual/en/2.81/modeling/meshes/editing/subdividing/loop.html#tool-mesh-loop-cut) is a very useful tool.<br>
-    Delete the vertexs: Selcet the vetrexs, press **X** key to Delete or [Dissolve the vertexs](https://docs.blender.org/manual/en/2.81/modeling/meshes/editing/basics/deleting.html?highlight=delete%20vertex).
+    Delete the vertices: Selcet the vertices, press **X** key to Delete or [Dissolve the vertices](https://docs.blender.org/manual/en/2.81/modeling/meshes/editing/basics/deleting.html?highlight=delete%20vertex).

-    * We could know how many vertexs have been Assigned on the Status Bare(lower right corner)
+    * We could know how many vertices have been Assigned on the Status Bare(lower right corner)
 ![Vimdrones Desiginer Vertex Number](/static/vertex-number.jpeg "Vimdrones Desiginer Vertex Number")
-    * In the Vertex Group Panal, we could click the **Remove** button to remove the vertexs which have been Assigned.
-And we could click the **Select**/**Deselect** button to check which vertexs have been Assigned.
+    * In the Vertex Group Panal, we could click the **Remove** button to remove the vertices which have been Assigned.
+And we could click the **Select**/**Deselect** button to check which vertices have been Assigned.
 * Change **Edit  Mode** to **Object Mode**

 #### Change the Drone Scene